iiasa/ece-teaching/README.md

 ## Overview

-This repository contains teaching and learning materials with different formats like courses, seminars, code-and-tell, workshops etc.).
-You can find the documentary [here](https://iiasateaching.readthedocs.io/en/latest/)
+This repository contains teaching and learning material with different formats like courses, seminars, code-and-tell, workshops etc.).
+You can find the documentation [here](https://iiasateaching.readthedocs.io/en/latest/).

 ## Content